BurnySc2/monorepo/discord_bot/README.md

 !remindat 4-20 this will remind me on 20th of april at midnight utc !remindat 4-20 16:20 this will remind me on 20th of april at 16:20 utc

-# List all pending reminders of the user
+# List all your pending reminders
 !reminders

 # Remove a reminder from !reminders